-Analysis of available data and consultation with organizations providing services for special needs populations revealed a high need for a range of additional services including, but not limited to those concerned with developmentally disabled adults.
+Analysis of available data and consultation with organizations providing services for special needs populations revealed a high need for a range of additional services including, but not limited to, those concerned with developmentally disabled adults.
 To address these needs, the Town will allocate CDBG funds for public service activities that will provide accessibility equipment (i.e. walkers, voice operated equipment, canes, wheelchairs, etc.) for low-income disabled adults.
-Secondly, the Town will allocate CDBG and HOME dollars for its Residential Rehabilitation Program which allows eligible single-family owner-occupied residents the ability to complete home improvements, which include but are not limited to accessibility improvements such as, ADA compliant toilets, showers, accessibility ramps, etc. Lastly, the Town will allocate a total of \$100,000 towards its Americans with Disabilities Act (ADA) Push Button project which will install ADA compliant push button door openers at multiple public facilities throughout the Town.
+In addition, the Town allocates CDBG and HOME dollars for its Residential Rehabilitation Program which allows eligible single-family owner-occupied residents the ability to complete home improvements, which include but are not limited to accessibility improvements such as, ADA compliant toilets, showers, accessibility ramps, etc.